Friday, May 17, 2019

 The search for the arsonist is on for Severide; will anyone believe his leads from Benny?
 Plus, a firefighter steps up for a retired firefighter in need.
 Plus, are there sparks between Brett and Casey?
 Here's a recap!

 Severide tells Boden and Casey about what Benny had in his case notes about this arson, but Boden can't believe what he thinks or goes with his gut about it because he needs more information.
 That goes for Lt.
-Hubble, who's not taking Severide's data seriously.
+Hubble, who needs to take Severide's data seriously.
 Even though Casey is behind him, Severide goes out there and tries to get information.
-Severide spots this guy who's not helping clean up the salon and confronts him and believes that he's the guy.
+Severide spots this guy who's not helping clean up the salon confronts him and believes he's the guy.
 More later...

 Brett confronts Kidd and Foster about what her friend said about her and Casey's date.
 After having a coughing fit when Casey walked in, Kidd and Foster agreed that she should date Casey.
 We get just little snippet moments: when Brett aids Casey's wound after a call, gets on Casey for not cleaning and changing the bandage, and Casey asks Brett to change his application so she doesn't yell at him.
 There's something there, but no one's pulling the trigger, not just yet.